ustwo/branded-interactions/README.md

 ***

 ### Current state
-The current version of the tool as been built in prototype form to *quickly* validate ideas [proposed by Joe](https://docs.google.com/a/ustwo.com/document/d/19qUv0BSxZoihyoiLQi-Y1dvAGcc5_rFYiQIodabg58A/edit?usp=sharing) over the New York 2015 summer.
+The current version of the tool as been built in prototype form to *quickly* validate ideas [proposed by Joe Smith](https://docs.google.com/a/ustwo.com/document/d/19qUv0BSxZoihyoiLQi-Y1dvAGcc5_rFYiQIodabg58A/edit?usp=sharing) over the New York 2015 summer.
 As a result, the tool is currently "dumb"—and the interactions defined within the tool must be manually logged or recorded for future use.

 ##### Format
 The prototype has been designed for fullscreen, landscape iPad use, but built (mostly) responsively to allow for more devices/variations down the line.